Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 However, that’s not to say that there aren’t options for finding someone by SSN number for free, as long as these general privacy and data-safety guidelines are kept in mind.

-The social security system was established in 1936 to track the earning of U.S. citizens, and collect a portion of those earnings, which are designed to be repaid after retirement.
+The Social Security system was established in 1936 to track the earnings of U.S. citizens and collect a portion of those earnings, which are designed to be repaid after retirement.

 Before beginning any Social Security Number-related search, one strategy that can be effective is to first perform a public records search.